-You'll find hundreds of perfect places to take time out along our canals and rivers, so your picnic plans will be anything but hampered this summer.
+You'll find hundreds of places to take time out along our canals and rivers for perfect picnics this summer.

 It doesn’t matter where you live, even right in the heart of our towns and cities, there’s somewhere to go picnicing.
 The towpath is a world away from everyday life, hiding just out of sight, quietly winding its way through the places we live and work.

-And as it warms up we reckon you owe it to yourself to take a fresh look.
+As the weather starts to warm up we think you owe it to yourself to take a fresh look at the beauty on your doorstep.
 That’s why we’re encouraging everyone to grab a blanket, cram a hamper full of goodies and get out there this summer.

 Friends and followers on social media gave us their ideas for the perfect picnic places – here some to get you started:

 Isis Bridge at the start of our Oxford Canal.
 Remember to look out for the kingfisher.

 Plenty of benches along the Kennet & Avon Canal:

 With over 2,000 miles of waterways to explore, you might just find your own spot.
 And if you do, Tweet us a pic or share it on our Facebook page.

 And don't forget to download your free activity sheet and map for each of our Places to visit to take with you on your picnic.